graphile/crystal/postgraphile/website/postgraphile/migrating-from-v4/migrating-custom-plugins.md

 it meant that sometimes a type didn't already exist when you needed it &mdash; they were very dependent on ordering.
 This was particularly obvious when using `makeExtendSchemaPlugin` and trying to use auto-generated types that may or may not exist yet.
-Worse still, I saw community plugins building types if that type didn't already exist &mdash; but there was no guarantee that the type that already existed was the one the plugin needed!
+Worse still, plugins that built types only if a type with that name didn't already exist could get tricked into using an incompatible type!

 In V5, all types must be registered by name during the `init` hook.
 The types still are not created until they are needed (and may not be created at all),